nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 permalink: api_general_guidance.html
 summary: Implementation guidance for developers - focusing on general API implementation guidance
 ---
-{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the CDS API.
-This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}
+{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the CDS API." %}

 ## Purpose ##